Find The Best Marriage Counselor: A Guide To Couples Therapy And Counseling

 Get a recommendation from someone you trust

 Like most forms of therapy, couples counseling may work best when you’re able to form a solid bond with your treatment provider.
 That means that personal preference can play a large role.
-It could be helpful to ask around within your social circle and see if someone you know can recommend a marriage counselor they’ve worked with before.
+It could be helpful to ask around within your social circle and see if someone you know can recommend a marriage counselor with whom they’ve worked before.

 Friends and relatives who’ve successfully navigated relationship struggles can be priceless resources in this situation.
 If you belong to a religious or spiritual tradition, you may also be able to get recommendations from a clergy member.